 What they’ve done right here is not just own up to their mistake and apologize, but also extend their support and respect to the event itself, without making it all about themselves.

 Instead of defending themselves and drawing more ire, Adidas addressed the issue directly.
 They decided to show respect in a situation where they were construed to be disrespectful.
 Sometimes, in a sensitive situation, it’s better to own up to the mistake than over-explain yourself.
 Adidas showed exactly how that’s done.

 There’s of course, more than one way you handle a situation.
 If the magnitude of your blunder isn’t too great, and you merely made a typo or copy error, an apology might be unnecessary—and admitting you have a flawed system in place could be dangerous.
 What do you do then?

 This is where many popular brands have filled in the answer for us.
-Franchises like Burger King and Wendy’s go all out in embellishing their social media with humor and satire these days.
+Franchises like Burger King and Wendy’s go all out in embellishing their social media with humor and satire.
 By turning a mistake into something endearing and light-hearted, many brands get away with—and even capitalize on—everyday faux pas.
 By humanizing the situation, they’re able to pass off small errors as genuine slips by a person running a social media handle, rather than glaring imperfections made by an organization.

 For instance, around this time last year, McDonald’s Twitter handle had let slip an unfinished tweet.
 It was a scheduling error, which resulted in us seeing the fast food chain’s #BlackFriday tweet plan instead of the tweet itself.
 While it wasn’t a mistake that made people boycott the brand in rage, it was still shoddy work by the social media team of one of the largest fast food franchises in the world.